awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

    1. For **Subnets**, select the subnets to use for your VPC\.
 You can keep the default settings or you can modify them to meet your needs\.

+1. In the **Tags** section, specify the key and value for each tag to associate with the cluster\.
+For more information, see [Tagging Your Amazon ECS Resources](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html)\.

 1. Choose **Create**\.

 If you chose the **EC2 Linux \+ Networking** or **EC2 Windows \+ Networking** templates, do the following: